taurus-org/taurus/doc/source/tep/TEP16.md

 ### define the policy for bug reports / feature requests

 Bugs and feature requests should be reported via Github Issues.
-Major

 ### migrate SF tickets to GH Issues